sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Updating.md

 ## Manual Update
-To activate this feature, you have to invoke the "Check for Updates" or "Install New Software…" menu commands in the "Help" menu.
+To activate this feature, you have to invoke the "Check for Updates" or "Install New Software..." menu commands in the "Help" menu.

 The first one will only check if the existing plugins have any updates available, while the second will, in addition, scan the update site to detect any new plugins that might be added to the current installation.